A Survey of Protocol Fuzzing: Executor

 \textit{1.
-Reset Time Selection.} The reset time selection has a significant influence on the performance of fuzzing.
-Early reset may cause the target to terminate when it is still doing some tasks that may be vulnerable, and late reset may affect the efficiency of the test.
+Reset Strategy Selection.} A reset strategy is mainly used to determine the appropriate time or execution point for performing a reset, which has a significant influence on the performance of fuzzing.
+An early reset may cause the target to terminate when it is still performing some tasks that may be vulnerable, and a late reset may affect the efficiency of the test.
 A common approach is to set a fixed time interval before resetting the execution.
 For example, AFLNET \cite{icst20-aflnet} allows the user to manually configure the time delays before restarting the PUT.
-However, this approach is relatively coarse-grained, and it is hard to determine an appropriate time interval.
+However, this approach is relatively coarse-grained and it is hard to determine an appropriate time interval.
 In order to precisely control when to reset the execution, some works use program analysis to find the location that indicates the end of the execution of an iteration, and instrument the target program to terminate at these code locations \cite{arxiv2022-snapfuzz,eurosys22-nyxnet,sec22-ampfuzz,qin2023nsfuzz}.
-For example, AMPFuzz \cite{sec22-ampfuzz} performs static analysis and injects termination calls to the code branches that do not contain message-sending APIs.
+For example, AMPFuzz \cite{sec22-ampfuzz} performs static analysis and injects termination calls into code branches that do not contain message-sending APIs.
 In addition, some works choose not to perform an execution reset after each fuzzing iteration for performance boost.
-For example, Charon \cite{tcad22-charon} leverage a program status inferring module to infer the time point at which the PUT has finished processing the packet, thereby detecting the coverage of specific inputs and avoid the need to repeatedly restart the PUT to collect feedback.
-Similarly, SGFuzz \cite{sec2022stateful} doesn't restart the PUT in every iteration.
-However, it performs a post-analysis to eliminate the uon-deterministic.
+For example, Charon \cite{tcad22-charon} leverage a program status inferring module to infer the time point at which the PUT has finished processing the packet, thereby detecting the coverage of specific inputs and avoiding the need to repeatedly restart the PUT to collect feedback.
+Similarly, SGFuzz \cite{sec2022stateful} does not restart the PUT in every iteration.
+Instead, it performs a post-analysis to attribute the relationship between inputs and the target program's behavior.
 Specifically, it collects all the inputs on which the PUT has been executed and minimizes the input list to a minimal message sequence that can trigger the bug.

 \textit{2.
-Execution State Reset.} Execution state reset is responsible for resetting the context of the running PUT process to a specified state, including the data in registers and memory, etc. Existing execution state reset mechanisms can be divided into three categories, namely \textit{message-based reset}, \textit{process restart}, and \textit{snapshot \& recovery}.
+Execution State Reset.} Execution state reset is responsible for resetting the context of the running PUT process to a specified state, including the data in registers and memory, etc. The existing execution state reset mechanisms can be divided into three categories, namely \textit{message-based reset}, \textit{process restart}, and \textit{snapshot \& recovery}.